eXomorph-Games/eXomorphStyleGuide/Unity.md

-# eXomorph - C# Language Style Guide
+# eXomorph - Unity Style Guide

 This document discribes orginization conventions and how C# code should be formatted and designed for Unity.
 See the *C# Style Guide* for everything not mentioned here.